hmrc/agent-authorisation-api/README.md

 * The agent can check if they have been authorised by a client.

 ### Upcoming Feature
-The following feature is currently not available but it is expected to be available in a future release.
+The following feature is currently not available but it may be available in a future release.

 Request Body: